pranav-raju-dev/Chat-bot/README.md

     - Run npm start to start the Express server.
 4. Open the UI
     - Open your browser and navigate to http://localhost:3000 to interact with your chatbot.

+# Note :
+``
+The scraping technique was implememted in 2 ways , single page scraping (scrape.js) & multiple pages scrape (scrape_multiple.js).
+When performing mutiple pages scraping the payload may be very high where couldn't respond to the user inputs, implementation of payload chuncks could solve this issue.
+``

 ``
 This setup provides a basic chatbot UI, handling user input and displaying bot responses.
 Adjust the YOUR_API_KEY and your_endpoint placeholders with your actual Gemini API details.